Exploring Eggs In Zumbini®

 The shape of these eggs is another reason anyone can create sound.

-They fit perfectly in the palm of an adult hand, and they are a great size for gripping in young children’s hands.
-For the youngest babies, it looks more like they are gripping a baseball using while they use their whole hand.
+They fit perfectly in the palm of an adult hand, and they are an ideal size for gripping in young children’s hands.
+For the youngest babies, it looks more like they are gripping a baseball while using their whole hand.
 This type of grip strengthens different hand muscles than gripping sticks or bells.

 And, of course, musical eggs are just as delicious as food eggs!